eyas-ranjous/timer-node/README.md

 ```

 ### time
-returns the elapsed running time as time fractions.
+returns the duration of running time as time fractions.
 It can be measured while timer is running or when stopped.

 <table>
   <tr>